File Maintenance Functions

 This process copies each of AnyOrder's data files to a temporary file and then back to its original format.
 This process can sometimes clear up nagging file problems.

 It will also compact bloated files.
 Under certain circumstances, frequently used database files can pick up extra space here and there.
 In extremely rate situations, the file can grow larger than its normal size.
 This is known as file bloat.
 If the processes within AnyOrder seem to be slowing down, it may be due to file bloat.
 This procedure will compact bloated files, returning them to their normal size.
+Before running this procedure you should back-up your files.

 Delete Invoices